What We Believe about Dating

-Further, believe it or don’t, the Dating 101 series is just one part of our LoveEd curriculum, Purpose Driven Dating.
+Further, believe it or don’t, the Dating 101 series is just one part of our LoveEd curriculum, Date Like You Know What You’re Doing.
 And that’s not even talking about our other LoveEd YouTube series that focus on dating issues:

-- TOP10 Dumbest Reasons to Date (also a part of our Purpose Driven Dating curriculum)
+- TOP10 Dumbest Reasons to Date (also a part of Date Like You Know What You’re Doing)